gerd-moellmann/emacs-with-cl-packages/README.md

 It's unclear at the moment if that will land in GNU.

-## Text indices and marker vectors
+## Markers, Text indices, and marker vectors

-### Text indices

 Emacs internal text encoding is an extended UTF-8.
 Characters can be between 1 and 5 bytes long in this encoding.
-Such a variable-length representation requires a conversion between character positions and byte positions.
+Such a variable-length representation requires a conversion between character and byte positions.

+This conversion is traditionally sped up by consulting the a doubly-linked list of markers that each buffer has.
+Each marker contains a character and a byte position.
+A heuristic is used to pick a suitable marker from whose position one can forward or backward in the buffer text to convert character to byte positions and vice versa.

+This has some problems:

+- Adding a marker is O(1), but deleting a marker is O(N).

+- Iteration over markers to update them when text is inserted/delete accesses memory all over the place, the marker objects.

+- A possibly large number of "cache marker" are produced to make it more likely that the heuristic finds suitable markers.

+- The heuristic doesn't really work in some use cases.

+What I've added here is:

-A text index is a data structure which supports such position conversions with predictable performance and without relying on markers and heuristics.
+Add text indices: A text index is a data structure which supports such position conversions with predictable performance and without relying on markers and heuristics.
 The implementation can be found in `text-index.c`.
 Please read the comment at the start of that file for details.

-### Marker vectors

-Markers in Emacs are traditionally kept in a doubly-linked list per buffer.
-Adding a marker is O(1), deleting a marker is O(N).
-Iteration over markers to update them when text is inserted/delete accesses memory all over the place.

-IGC changed that to use marker vectors instead of a list, which I now ported to the old GC.
-See `marker-vector.c`.
+Add marker vectors: I had already changed the doubly-linked list of markers to use marker vectors in igc.
+This is now ported to the non-igc case, so that both can use a common implementation.
+(Please note that `feature/igc` still uses the old implementation.
+It will use the new one should this land in master.)

+Remove positions from markers: Store the character position of a marker in the marker vector and compute the byte position as needed using text indices.
+This allows position adjustments when text changes t be done by iterating over the narker vector without touching other memory.

 ### Status

-I am now using both by default.
-There is also a branch `scratch/text-index` on savannah which Stefan Monnier said he'll take a look at.
+I am now using this on a daily basis.

+There is also a branch `scratch/text-index` on savannah where I ported this to master.
+If that lands in master or when is unclear.
+Stefan Monnier seems interested, and has run some benchmarks that look good.
+One notorious case was sped up by 2 orders of magnitude in an early version.